Developing Behavioral Interventions

 Schedule of Events

-Learn how to enhance your intervention responsiveness to practice and service settings through new models, frameworks, pipelines, and designs.
+Learn how to enhance your intervention responsiveness to real world settings through new models, frameworks, pipelines, and designs.
 Accelerate your intervention plans to meet the needs of diverse aging populations by participating in lectures, small group discussions, and consultations with experts.

 Developing and testing health-related behavioral interventions is challenging.
 Through presentations and small group work with nationally recognized experts, participants will learn the stages and strategies of intervention development - from idea to intervention.
 Pipelines and the role of tailoring will also be discussed.